theKGS/MCTS/README.md

 Node represents a node in the MCTS tree.
 This is only used internally.

-Use the method setScoreBoundsBounds(boolean b) to switch score bounds on or off.
-It defaults to off.
+## Score Bounds
+You can enable score bounds by passing a 'true' to the runMCTS function as the third parameter.
 When score bounds is enabled, the algorithm will, when backtracking, also propagate an upper and lower score bound.